Bonanza farms: Role of farm technology

 Bonanza farmers pioneered the development of farm technology and economics.
 They used steam engines to power plowing as much as 4 decades before the modern farm tractor made its appearance - plows and combine harvesters drawn by steam tractors were used in the West in the 1880s and 1890s.
 The division of labor was applied in bonanza farms generations before family farms adapted to these modern ways.
 Farm boys from the Midwest, working on bonanza farms in the early 20th century, transplanted these ideas to Corn Belt homesteads and built larger farms as the century progressed.

 Historic site

 The Frederick A. and Sophia Bagg Bonanza Farm is located in southeastern corner of North Dakota.
-The preserved Bagg Bonanza Farm was designated as a National Historic Landmark in 2005.
+It was designated as a National Historic Landmark in 2005.